13 Simple Steps to Improve Your Dogs Recall

 1. Use One Command Only & Only For Recall

 Your dogs recall depends on your consistency.
-The command you’re using must only be associated with positive things.
-When using the term remember to keep it positive.
+If you want your dog to reliable come when called you need to stay consistent.
+The command you use to tell your dog to “come here” must only be associated with positive things.
 Every time they come back to you let them know that they made the best choice possible by rewarding them with a yummy treat or quick game.

 This was by far my biggest challenge; it’s so natural to say “come here” any time you want your dogs attention.
 Even after months of training myself I’d still catch myself throwing around the “come here” command on accident.